Symfony 8.0: November Release Delivers Massive Performance Improvements

 Conclusion: Performance Leap with Realism

 Symfony 8.0 promises the most significant performance improvements in years.
-The
+The combination of PHP 8.4 Lazy Objects, container optimizations, and FrankenPHP integration could indeed represent a paradigm shift.

 Realistic Expectations: